jkosik/gke-deployer/README.md

 ```

 #### TODO
 - Terraform import updates only state file.
-Add configuration block to TF, otherwise be ready to delete on apply.
+Add configuration block to TF, otherwise be ready that imported object will be delete on TF apply.